MaristVexRobotics/Marist-7201MP-Vex-Robotics-Code/README.md

-7201M-Vex-Code
+7201M/N-Vex-Team
 ==============

-This is the code repository for the Marist Vex team 7201M
+This is the repository for the Marist Vex teams 7201M /N

 Code By Konrad Kraemer

+####NOTE:
+Design docs go into the [design](https://github.com/kradKraemz/7201M-Vex-Code/tree/Design)branch

 ###Changelog:
 -------------